kowsu/chatgpt-query-automation/README.md

 ![image](https://user-images.githubusercontent.com/10444449/223047522-08fe1cbe-65a5-4129-8fc6-b10d8694004e.png)

-3) Click on Create new secret Key to create and copy the Secret Key <strong>(If you don't copy the value you will never get it)</strong>
+3) Click Create new secret Key and copy the Secret Key <strong>(If you don't copy the value you will never get it)</strong>
 4) Set it in the environment variable with key as "OPENAI_API_KEY" and value is the copied one